Skip to contents

 Both functions return an object of class c("mfsusie", "susie") with the standard SuSiE fields (alpha, mu, mu2, lbf, KL, sigma2, elbo, pip, sets, niter, converged).

 Both fits return raw inverse-DWT effect curves through coef().
 For a smoothed position-space curve with a pointwise credible band (and, for the HMM smoother, a per-position lfsr curve), post-process with mf_post_smooth().
-Four methods are available — "TI" (the default; translation-invariant wavelet denoising via cycle spinning), "scalewise" (per-scale soft- thresholding), "HMM" (hidden Markov model with per-position lfsr), and "smash" (delegates to smashr::smash.gaus).
+Four methods are available: (i) "TI" (the default), translation-invariant wavelet denoising via cycle spinning; (ii) "scalewise", per-scale soft-thresholding of the wavelet posterior; (iii) "HMM", a hidden Markov model on per-position regression residuals with a per-position lfsr curve; (iv) "smash", delegates to smashr::smash.gaus.
 See vignette("post_processing") for the walk-through and the comparison workflow when several smoothers coexist on one fit.

 A small fsusie() example (single outcome, functional)